yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                  These are primarily where you have created 'illogical' calculations - e.g. Expense: Gas plus a Security You can enable/disable warnings per row.
 The widget doesn't care.
 It will total up anything...!

+                 NOTE: For 'Multi-Warnings Detected' review Help>Console Window for details
+                       ..
+The search for warnings stops after the first occurrence of each type of error it finds....

 - Active / Inactive Accounts:
   - MD ALWAYS includes the total balance(s) of all child accounts in an account's total..
 Irrespective of Active/Inactive
   - Thus if you select Active only and select an account which contains inactive children, it will include inactive balances